WhiskyTangoFawks/LunarFalloutPlus/README.md

   * Some users experience the game getting stuck on new game.
 Alt-tabbing, waiting a minute or two, then going back in, or pressing 'enter' or 'e' a few times resolves the issue for most users.
 A few users have reported that hooking up buttons on the gamepad also resolves the issue for them.
 If none of these work, try disabling `Intro Tweaks`, or `Fast Start`.
 4. Mod Configuration Menu
   * MCM Settings Manager: Load the LitR Default settings once you're outside of the vault.
+5. Wait a bit before venturing forth
+  * The base game needs a couple minutes to load the initialization scripts, it's best to let it do so.
+If the quests with Codsworth and Preston are bugged, then skipping waiting outside the vault is typically the reason.

 ## Updating the Modlist